+'''

 .(+Dict, +Function, -Result)

+'''

-This predicate is called to evaluate ./2 terms found in the arguments of a goal.
-This predicate evaluates the field extraction described above, which is mapped to get_dict_ex/3.
+This predicate is called to evaluate . / 2 terms found in the arguments of a goal.
+This predicate evaluates the field extraction described above, raising an exception if Function is an atom (key) and Dict does not contain the requested key.
 If Function is a compound term, it checks for the predefined functions on dicts described in section 5.4.1 or executes a user defined function as described in section 5.4.1.